 Here is an article about image measurements, how an image is measured depending on the circumstances, whether a monitor image, a printed image or a scanned image, and how the different measurements have led to confusion between the concepts of dot and pixel, both basic units but for totally different purposes.

-As mentioned in the previous post, here are four relevant indicators – PPI, DPI, LPI and SPI.
+As mentioned in the previous post, here are four relevant indicators of image measures and resolution – PPI, DPI, LPI and SPI.